 Well, apparently there's more upside than downside for Trump being Trump.

-So, yeah, you'll you learn to spot all these mass hysteria.
+So, yeah, you learn to spot all these mass hysterias.

-So if you knew that trans is way down, and you knew that gay and lesbian was stable, uh, what would you make of the fact that there was uh in Brown University, there's a one in three people identify as LGBTQ or LGBT.
+So if you knew that trans is way down and you knew that gay and lesbian was stable, what would you make of the fact that there was in Brown University, there's one in three people identify as LGBTQ or LGBT.

 Well, not secret.

-Do you know why the number is so big?
+Do you know why the number is so big, that one in three people at Brown are LGBT?

-Well, one uh hypothesis, which I think is right on, is that young females um still find it trendy.
+Well, one hypothesis, which I think is right on, is that young females still find it trendy.

 If I met a woman that I fell in love with, you know, I could imagine.